DiwiMalik/healthmatee/README.md

 Use the filter option to filter users by workout type.
 Use pagination to navigate through the list if there are more than 5 users.
 Additional Information
-Author: Rishabh Kumar Singh
+Author: Diwi Malik
 License: This project is licensed under the MIT License.
 See the LICENSE file for details.
-Contact: itsindrajput@gmail.com
+Contact: diwimalik2003@gmail.com

 This project was generated with Angular CLI version 17.3.8.